KasunChathuranga3732/GalleryHub/README.md

 ## Getting Started

-To get started with the Public gallery web application, follow these steps:
+To get started with the GalleryHub web application, follow these steps:

 1. Clone the repository: `git clone https://github.com/KasunChathuranga3732/GalleryHub.git`
 2. Set up the necessary configurations for the front-end and back-end technologies.